-- Paint Club recruits up to 100 students to participate with an emphasis on the most at-risk students as identified by the teachers and the administration.
+- Paint Club recruits up to 100 students, with a focus on the most at-risk students as identified by teachers and administration.

-- 14,000 square feet of public space is painted in each school, each semester.
+- Each school designates 14,000 square feet of public space to be painted each semester.

-- 50 delicious, healthy, colorful snacks and meals served to Paint Club students each semester.
+- 50 healthy snacks and meals are served to Paint Club students each semester.

-- 100% of students and teachers vote on the colors for their school giving each a voice and empowering them to take ownership and developing a sense of pride in their newly transformed space.
+- All students and teachers vote on their school’s new colors, which empowers them to take ownership and pride in their space.

 - 62% of students attend Paint Club multiple times throughout the semester.

-- An average of 20 teachers and parents paint alongside the students each semester creating a culture of collaboration and community engagement.
+- An average of 20 teachers and parents paint alongside the students each semester.

-- 20 students from Paint Club are inducted into the paid apprenticeship program each semester resulting in a 4-6 year involvement, empowering them to plan and prepare for college and career.
+- 20 students from Paint Club are inducted into the paid apprenticeship program each semester, resulting in a 4-6 year involvement that helps them prepare for college and career.

-- An average of 40 struggling middle and high schools are on the waiting list to be a Publicolor school at any given time (illustrating that the need/demand far outweighs Publicolor’s current capacity).
+- An average of 40 struggling middle and high schools are on the waiting list to be a Publicolored space.

-- Average of 120 volunteers per school, (including corporate groups in the fields of finance, PR, design, architecture, law and college alumni groups) per semester painting alongside Paint Club students, informally mentoring them about college and career.
+- An average of 120 volunteers per school paint alongside Paint Club students, informally mentoring them about college and career.